tapis-project/tms_keycmd/README.md

 mkdir -p /etc/ssh/tms_keycmd
 cd /etc/ssh/tms_keycmd
 tar -xvf /tmp/tmz_keycmd.tgz
+chown -R /etc/ssh/tms_keycmd nobody
 ```

 Then be sure to configure *tms_keycmd* and *SSHD* using the instructions below.
+Note that ownership is changed to the user *nobody* because *SSHD* is typically configured to run as this user.
+The *tms_keycmd* program must have its configuration files owned by the user running the program.
+If *SSHD* is configured to run as a user other than *nobody* then you must update ownership to that user.

 ## Configuration of tms_keycmd